Rolling Mills Rolls

-- Roll hardness – Hardness of the material of a roll is to be optimum.
+Roll hardness – Hardness of the material of a roll is to be optimum.
 Higher hardness improves wear resistance but increases the risk of roll failure.
 Higher hardness also creates issues during machining and grinding of the rolls.
 It is not a fact that everything improves in the roll if hardness is higher.
 In fact opposite is valid.

-- Residual stresses – Residual stress act as a pre-stress and has a high impact on the strength of the roll.
+Residual stresses – Residual stress act as a pre-stress and has a high impact on the strength of the roll.
 Compression stresses increase the fatigue strength, reduce crack propagation and reduce shear stress at the roll barrel surface as well as work hardening.
-Tensile residual stresses may cause roll breakage.
+Tensile residual stresses can cause roll breakage.
 Compression and tensile residual stresses in a roll compensate each other over the roll cross section.
 The right level of residual stresses (high compression versus low tensile) is to be controlled.

 Reasons for roll failures